Mobilität Incoming

 Exchange Students University of Bern

-In September 2023, the University of Bern's Faculty of Law welcomed 20 new exchange students.
-Pictured here, on the staircase in the Uni-S building, are new exchange students from Australia, Canada, China, Finland, France, Italy, Norway, the Russian Federation, South Africa, South Korea, and the U.S.A.
+In September 2024, the University of Bern's Faculty of Law welcomed 25 new exchange and mobility students.
+Pictured here, on the campus with a view of the High Court of the Canton of Bern in the background, are exchange students from Australia, Canada, Finland, Germany, Hungary, Italy, Japan, Mexico, Norway, Sweden, the Netherlands, Ukraine, and the U.S.A.

 Studying as an Exchange Student at the University of Bern Law Faculty